preg_quote

 Introduction

 In PHP, regular expressions are an essential tool for manipulating and searching strings.
 The preg_quote() function is one of the many functions that PHP provides to work with regular expressions.
-It is a powerful tool that can be used to quote regular expression characters in a string.
-In this article, we will be discussing the preg_quote() function in detail and how it can be used in PHP.
+It escapes special characters in a string so they can be used safely within a regex pattern.
+This article covers the preg_quote() function in detail and demonstrates how to use it effectively.

 Understanding the preg_quote() function